YJiangcm/BMC/README.md

 ```

 ## 💻 Training Scripts
+Before training, we need to utilize `gpt-4-0125-preview` to obtain the pseudo-winning reponse by making targeted modification of the losing response.
+This process is achieved by calling OpenAI's API.
+The obtained data can be found in the `training_data` directory.

 We provide training config files for the three setups including question answering, mathematical reasoning, and instruction following.
 The training config is set for 4xA800 GPUs.
 You may need to adjust `num_processes` and `per_device_train_batch_size` based on your computation environment.

 ### Question Answering